DNA-and-Natural-Algorithms-Group/nuskell/docs/index.rst

 ``Nuskell`` integrates biophysical modelling of nucleic acids with rigor of modern compilers to design and characterize *toehold-mediated DNA strand displacement* networks.
-It compiles dynamic behavior (algorithms) into using nucleic acid chemistry, and verifies wether a given nucleic acid network implements a particular dynamic behavior.
+It translates formal chemical reaction networks (CRNs) into nucleic acid chemistry, and verifies wether a given nucleic acid network implements a particular dynamic behavior.

 Currently, ``Nuskell`` supports three different I/O formats for domain-level